-A book started sometimes in a form of short story or already divided into pages by the writer.
+A book is started sometimes in a form of a short story or is already divided into pages by the writer.
 Once I received the manuscript from the writer, I will start to do some research, on the theme, topic, background, etc.

 For example, when I worked on "Dreamlets".
 This book is based on fantasy.
 I was having a bit of difficulty researching it at first, but then I looked into similar fantasy books available and create some elements.
 Another example is Taman Bermain Dalam Lemari or A Playground in My Wardrobe.
 This book comes with “Batik” themes.
 So I researched all of the Indonesian Batik that correlates with the story outlined by the author.